 If your baby is formula-fed they should no longer need night feedings at this age, which is great news!
 If your baby is breastfed, although a few may still need a feeding until a year old, many will be able to make it through the full 11-12 hours, so we recommend at least attempting to night-wean.
 Here are the top tips for helping your older baby sleep through the night.

-1. Schedule, schedule, schedule – I know I must sound like a broken record by now, but this is really important, parents.
-And it can be a balance, but we want to continue to avoid overtiredness while giving baby enough awake time between naps.
+1. Schedule, schedule, schedule.
+I know I must sound like a broken record by now, but this is really important!
+It can be a balance, but we want to continue to avoid overtiredness while giving baby enough awake time between naps.
 At this age, we start to see 3-4 hours before naps and bedtime.

-2. Feedings – Again, babies this age are still going through a very rapid rate of development, and active babies are hungry babies 🙂 At this age it may be necessary to add a daytime feeding or two to keep up with their needs, especially if they’ve recently become more active.
+2. Feedings.
+Again, babies this age are still going through a very rapid rate of development.
+Active babies are hungry babies. 🙂 At this age it may be necessary to add a daytime feeding or two to keep up with their needs.
+Keep this in mind, especially if they’ve recently become more active.

-3. Sleep Coaching – If you haven’t begun sleep coaching your baby and they are still struggling with sleep associations, this is a great time to start!
-If you had been coaching but may have lost your way due to a regression or illness, this is the time to get back on track.
-Regressions will happen such as the 8-month sleep regression, but consistency will help get you and your baby back to consolidated night sleep again.
+3. Sleep Coaching.
+Haven’t begun sleep coaching and your baby is still struggling with sleep associations?
+This is a great time to start!
+Had you been coaching but lost your way due to a regression or illness?
+This is the time to get back on track.
+Regressions will happen such as the 8-month sleep regression.
+Consistency will help get you and your baby back to consolidated night sleep again.
 For more on toddler sleep training, click here.